 The UK's population is growing as well as becoming older.
-The Office for National Statistics projects the UK's population to increase from approximately 65.6 million people in 2016 to approximately 69.8 million people by 2026.
-In that time, the proportion of the population over the age of 65 would increase from 18% to 20.5%.
+The Office for National Statistics projects the UK's population to increase from approximately 66.4 million people in 2018 to approximately 69.4 million people by 2028.
+In that time, the proportion of the population over the age of 65 in England would increase from 18.2% to 20.7%.
 The rising number of older people has increased the demand for healthcare and the volume of products dispensed, particularly those to treat age-related conditions, such as cardiovascular disease and diabetes.

 As noted above, the volume and cost of drugs used in and/or reimbursed by the NHS is on a steady upward trajectory.
 Population and demographic changes are major contributing factors.
-Another reason is an increase in high-cost innovative medicines available in the NHS (such as medicines for orphan and ultra-orphan conditions).
-It is unsurprising that while price-control mechanisms such as the Voluntary and Statutory Schemes have delivered savings and depressed prices of established medicines, the NHS has struggled to contain its overall drugs bill.
+Another reason is an increase in high-cost innovative medicines NHS, particularly those used in hospital and specialist settings.